tier4/scenario_simulator_v2/docs/tutorials/RunWithDocker.md

 If you want to run scenario_simulator_v2 with docker, please follow the instructions below.

-Currently, mac OS and Windows does not support yet.
+Currently, macOS and Windows are not supported yet.

 ## Install docker